Not My Job: We Quiz The Beastie Boys On Yeast

 PETER SAGAL, HOST:

-SAGAL: One of the most amazing things to me about the early part of the book is, in fact, your parents because you all grew up in New York.
-And it seemed like your parents - and this was back in the '70s - would basically let you guys do whatever you wanted to do.
-Well, like, when you were like 14 or 15, your parents were like, yeah, go see this Black Flag concert.
+SAGAL: And it seemed like your parents - and this was back in the '70s - would basically let you guys do whatever you wanted to do.
+Well, like, when you were, like, 14 or 15, your parents were, like, yeah, you can go see this Black Flag concert.
 Go ahead, whatever you want.
 Just be back by morning.

 SAGAL: Oh, really?